 It doesn’t matter what you’re selling, if you’re selling it online then a product video is a huge advantage to you.

 Product videos give buyers a chance to see the product in more detail, and perhaps see how it is used in real-life use cases.
-It’s the next best thing to holding the product in your own hands.
+It’s the next best thing to hold the product in your own hands.

 Knowing how to make a good product video is a huge advantage in eCommerce, and at Gillespie Productions we work with businesses across many industries to create videos that allow customers to see how products will affect their life.